cburkins/PhotoSearch/README.md

 ## History

 I've been working on this program for years.
 Very slowly.
 It feels rather like I'm sitting on my front porch, and whittling on a stick.
-It's what I enjoy doing.

 ## Dependencies